 As with all menu items in Joomla! you must select a menu type, in fact it's the first option in the Details section of the new menu item.

-Clicking the Select button will show you all of the menu item types available in your installation of Joomla! — as the choices are ordered based on what is installed the exact postion of the EasyTable Pro! menu items may be in a different location from the screen image show below.
+Clicking the Select button will show you all of the menu item types available in your installation of Joomla! — as the choices are ordered based on what is installed the exact postion of the EasyTable Pro! menu items may vary, in the image shown below we have selected just the EasyTable Pro! menu types.
 If you have several extensions that add additional menu item types then you may need to scroll the menu item listing to reveal the one you're after.

 As you can see, from the screen shot above, there are several options available for EasyTable Pro!